-Clinical education must be completed in an approved clinical education center.
-A list of these sites is available through the Diagnostic Medical Sonography Program Office.
+Clinical education must be completed in an approved clinical site.

 Do I have to pay for my transportation to clinical education?

 It is your responsibility to provide and pay for all expenses related to travel to and from the clinical education center.